-Trailer Suction Hopper Dredgers were originally designed to operate within the civil engineering industry to extract sand and fine gravel for the aggregates industry.
+Trailer Suction Hopper Dredgers (TSHD) were originally designed to operate within the civil engineering industry to extract sand and fine gravel for the aggregates industry.
 TSHD units have since evolved to clearance of mud etc from harbours and channels and also are utilised to back fill trenches for the pipe laying industry.
 Trailer Suction Hopper Dredgers are now becoming large sea-going vessels of substantial draft and have the ability to dredge sand and gravel from a considerable depth, to approximately 100m for the largest dredgers.

 TSHD vessels cannot operate unless the weather and sea state is calm and slight.
 In order to commence dredging, the dredger slows down to under 3 knots and suction pipe(s) are lowered onto the sea bed.
 The spoil pumps transfer the spoil and water to the hold or hopper of the dredger, where the excess water is drained off and the spoil retained in the vessel's holds.
-When the hold or hopper is full, the vessel sails to where discharge is required.
+When the hold or hopper is full, the dredger sails to where discharge is required.

 See below for a video of Boskalis Trailing Suction Hopper Dredger Queen of the Netherlands in action.

 TSHD dredgers - discharge from a Trailing Suction Hopper Dredger